nyarla/carla-sandboxie-patchset/README.md

 # carla-sandboxie-patchset

-- The experimantal patchset for Carla VST Host on Windows with Sandboxied VST Plugins
+- The experimantal patchset for Carla VST Host on Windows with supports Sandboxied VST Plugins

 ## DESCRIPTION